-Dan is a London based actor, comedian and director.
+Dan is a London based multi award-winning clown/comedian, actor and director.

 Dan regularly tours with Clowns Without Borders UK, a charity that aims to improve the quality of life for children and communities living in crisis all over the world, most recently performing and facilitating workshops for refugees in Northern Greece.
 Most recently he ran a workshop for a group of Syrian circus performers at the Zaatari refugee camp in Jorden.